 Orchestration – the other side of the coin

 Imagine yourself sitting in an auditorium.
-There is huge ensemble of highly skilled musicians with a variety of instruments.
+There is a huge ensemble of highly skilled musicians with a variety of instruments.
 There is no conductor though.
-As soon as they start playing, all you hear is noise, and run towards the exit.
+As soon as they start playing, all you hear is noise and run towards the exit.

 That’s what happens to customers when brands subject them to an experience that is the result of marketing tools working in silos.
 With so many solutions and platforms working in a disjoint manner without a seamless flow of information from one system to another, there is chaos and confusion for the customers.

 Marketing orchestration is a transformative holistic approach towards how marketing synchronizes their teams, content, channels, workflows, and data.
 So, let marketing orchestration be your guiding principle.
-Effective orchestration of tools and technologies, data, channels, and teams, you can focus more on strategizing than wasting energy on operational bottlenecks and technical glitches.
-If all assets, calendars, campaign status and performance reports are easily available to the entire team in a centralized place, achieving the personalization goals won’t be as difficult.
+Effective orchestration of tools and technologies, data, channels, and teams can focus more on strategizing than wasting energy on operational bottlenecks and technical glitches.
+If all assets, calendars, campaign status, and performance reports are easily available to the entire team in a centralized place, achieving the personalization goals won’t be as difficult.